ocaml/ocaml.org/data/tutorials/getting-started/gs_07_operators.md

 - : string = "||foo_bar|_bus|"
 ```

-Although both expressions are calling the same function (`par`), they are evaluated in different order.
+Although both expressions are calling the same function (`par`), they are evaluated in different orders.
 1. Expression `"foo" @^ "bar" @^ "bus"` is evaluated as if it was `"foo" @^ ("bar" @^ "bus")`.
 Parentheses are added at the right, therefore `@^` _associates to the right_
 1. Expression `"foo" &^ "bar" &^ "bus"` is evaluated as if if was `"(foo" @^ "bar") @^ "bus"`.
 Parentheses are added at the left, therefore `@^` _associates to the left_

-Operator _precedence_ rules how expression combining several operators without parentheses are interpreted.
+Operator _precedence_ rules how expression combining different operators without parentheses are interpreted.
 For instance, using the same operators, here is how expressions using both are evaluated.
 ```ocaml
 # "foo" &^ "bar" @^ "bus";;
 - : string = "(foo, (bar, bus))"